 Meeting Location and Date

-The Fourth International Conference on Early Mars: Geologic, Hydrologic, and Climatic Evolution and the Implications for Life will be held October 2–6, 2017, in Flagstaff, Arizona.
+The Fourth International Conference on Early Mars: Geologic, Hydrologic, and Climatic Evolution and the Implications for Life will be held October 2–6, 2017, at the DoubleTree by Hilton Flagstaff at 1175 West Route 66, Flagstaff, AZ 86001.
+Hotel reservations can be made via the hotel reservation link under logistics.

 Purpose and Scope